 b The term significance here refers to "statistical significance" which means this type of relationship is very likely to exist in the general population of police officers.
 For reasons of brevity only variables attaining significance are discussed in this article.

 [i].
 R. Bobinsky, 1994; O. Burden, 1992; S. Mastrofski et al., 1995

 [ii].
 E. Durkheim, 1951, 1984; E. Fromm, 1941, 1955; K. Marx, 1844, 1846, 1867; G. Simmel, 1950, 1971

 [vi].
 B. King, 1995; C. Mottaz, 1983; M. Pogrebin, 1987

 [vii].
 M. Pogrebin, 1987

 [ix].
 R. Bobinsky, 1994; O. Burden, 1992; S. Mastrofski et al., 1995

 [xi].
 B. Berg et al., 1984; M. Pogrebin, 1987; D. Schmidt et al., 1982

 Robert C. Ankony, PhD, is a sociologist who writes criminological, firearms, and military articles for scientific and professional journals and special-interest magazines.
-He served as an Army Ranger in Vietnam and is the author of Lurps: A Ranger’s Diary of Tet, Khe Sanh, A Shau, and Quang Tri, revised ed., (Lanham, MD: Hamilton Books, 2009).
+He served in a large metropolitan sheriff's department and as an Army Ranger in Vietnam.
+He is the author of Lurps: A Ranger’s Diary of Tet, Khe Sanh, A Shau, and Quang Tri, revised ed., (Lanham, MD: Hamilton Books, 2009).
 Nominated for the Army Historical Foundation’s 2006 and 2009 Distinguished Writing Award.

 Originally published in The Police Chief, October 1999, 150--53.